College of Health Professions

 a.
 Twelve years of University level teaching, or fourteen years total teaching and/or related experience.

 b.
-Five years at the rank of associate professor at ASU.
+Five years at the rank of associate professor at Armstrong State University.

 c.
 Doctoral degree in the academic area of specialization or a related field, including education.